greenLogic/frankmelendez/content/docs/hosting-deployment/index.md

 [build.environment]
   NODE_ENV = "production"
-  GO_VERSION = "1.20"
+  GO_VERSION = "1.16"
   TZ = "UTC"  # Set to preferred timezone

 [context.production.environment]
-  HUGO_VERSION = "0.112.7"
+  HUGO_VERSION = "0.104.1"
   HUGO_ENV = "production"

 [context.deploy-preview.environment]
-  HUGO_VERSION = "0.112.7"
+  HUGO_VERSION = "0.104.1"
 ```

-This configuration assumes you are deploying Congo as a Hugo module.
+This configuration assumes you are deploying Blowfish as a Hugo module.
 If you have installed the theme using another method, change the build command to simply `hugo --gc --minify -b $URL`.

 When you push the config file to your repo, Netlify should automatically deploy your site.
 You can check the deploy logs in the Netlify UI to check for any errors.